Hex5DA/lmc/README.md

 I'm bored so I wrote a LMC emulator.
 Based off of this spec:
 <https://en.wikipedia.org/wiki/Little_man_computer>

+This also includes a ""programming language"" (exaggeration) which ""compiles"" (exaggeration) to run on the virtual ""cpu"" (exaggeration)

+Still neat though.

+Will refactor & document later on :)

-Negatives dont work yet and it isn't fully true to the ""standard"" (ex. data is stored as u64 not 0-999)
+It isn't fully true to the ""standard"" (ex. data is stored as u64 not 0-999)

 But it was fun to make ^^